quartiq/miniconf/miniconf_mqtt/README.md

 Fields:

-- definition ids are implicit: the concatenated line order across pages `0..pages-1` is the definition index, and the root definition is always `0`
+- definition ids are implicit: the concatenated line order across pages `0..pages-1` is the definition index, and the root definition is the last emitted record
 - `m`: metadata for the node or child edge when present
-- `s`: structured Miniconf semantics when present and the crate is built with feature `sem`
+- `s`: structured Miniconf semantics when present in the linked `miniconf` schema
 - `i`: internal-node shape when present
 - `i.k`: internal kind: `n` named, `d` numbered, `h` homogeneous
 - `i.c`: child descriptors